davidtwco/rfcs/text/0000-build-std.md

 proposals having to survey the ten+ years of issues, pull requests and discussion that this RFC has.

-## Acknowledgements
+### Acknowledgements
 [acknowledgements]: #acknowledgements

 This RFC would not have been possible without the advice, feedback and support of [Josh Triplett][joshtriplett], [Eric Huss][ehuss] and [Wesley Wiser][wesleywiser].
-Thanks to [mati865][mati865] for advising on some of the specifics related to special object files.
+Thanks to [mati865][mati865] for advising on some of the specifics related to special object files and to [Ed Page][epage] for writing about opaque dependencies.

-adam, ed (for opaque)

 # Terminology
 [terminology]: #terminology